hvitis/CodingChallange/README.md

 to use a naming scheme to distinguish between external and internal properties, for example by prefixing all internal ones with an underscore character (_).
+18. Why did we wrap the namespace function in a pair of parentheses?
+This has to do with a quirk in JavaScript’s syntax.
+If an expression starts with the keyword function, it is a function expression.
+However, if a statement starts with function, it is a function declaration, which requires a name and, not being an expression, cannot be called by writing parentheses after it.
+You can think of the extra wrapping parentheses as a trick to force the function to be interpreted as an expression.